mulle-c/mulle-vararg/README.md

 > 2. float to double
 >

-Let's assume there is a compiler that does not use `<stdarg.h>` variable arguments but **mulle-vararg** instead.
-It collects all arguments and packs them into a struct, then passes this struct to the function.
+Let's assume there is a compiler that uses **mulle-vararg** for variable arguments.
+It collects **all** function parameters and packs them into a struct, then passes this struct to the function.

 A **printf** function being being called like this: